 It won’t make her a better companion, and it will increase the likelihood that she will develop mammary cancer.
 Spaying your female before she goes into heat even once greatly reduces the risk of her developing mammary cancer and also makes the spaying surgery faster and less complicated.

 It’s heartbreaking to think that over 50,000 cats and dogs in Canadian shelters are put to sleep every year because they don’t have a home.
 This 2010 statistic is from the Federation for Humane Societies; and the number keeps growing every year.
 One of the best solutions to a problem such as this is to spay or neuter your pet now.
-Glendale recommends performing an ovariohysterectomy (spay) or castration (neuter) early, usually around 5 months of age.
+Glendale recommends performing an ovariohysterectomy (spay) or castration (neuter) around 6 months of age.